-In the context of these objectives, management is of the view that commercial retail and mixed-use retail real estate are attractive investments because they offer stable cash flow.
-Additionally, management of the REIT believes that retail centres that are well located in their respective markets present an attractive long-term investment opportunity given their characteristics, which include multi-year leases, and the stable cash flow provided by such arrangements.
-Such retail centres typically provide growth opportunities through the lease-up of vacant space, the upward trend in rental rates through contractual escalations and through management's active re-merchandising and re-development of the properties.
-Currently, the REIT's portfolio consists of seven properties located in Ontario and Quebec comprising approximately 878,000 square feet of GLA.
+Management is of the view that retail centres are attractive investments because they offer stable cash flow where the majority of rents are derived from national and regional retailers with multi-year leases.
+These centres typically provide growth opportunities through the lease-up of vacant space, the upward trend in rental rates through contractual escalations and through management's active re-merchandising and re-development of the properties.
+The REIT will look to create a base of retail assets that provide both a reliable, stable cash flow and an opportunity for yield growth through re-leasing, re-development and/or development of assets.
+Currently, the REIT's portfolio consists of ten properties located in Ontario and Québec comprising approximately 1,070,000 square feet of GLA.

 The REIT is managed by the Manager, a wholly-owned subsidiary of CAB.
 CAB is a significant Unitholder of the REIT.
 Pursuant to the terms of the Management Agreement, the Manager provides strategic, advisory, asset management and administrative services to the REIT.
 The Manager has assembled an experienced management team with significant real estate industry experience.
-During the past year, the REIT has achieved a number of milestones including: (i) building a strong portfolio of assets; (ii) assembling a Board of Trustees with broad business depth and experience; and (iii) raising capital sufficient to execute its strategic business plan.
-See "Asset Management of the REIT".